 Welcome You may have noticed that I’m really into these monthly “challenges,” or at least in recent months.
 In November I chose a Positive Thinking Challenge and December was the Gratitude Challenge.
 For January I decided to start the year off with a Minimalism Challenge.
 In the past year I have really tried to refocus my priorities on what’s most important in life, so I thought this might be a good check-up to see how I’m doing.
 I’m on day 23 and I’ve enjoyed it so much!
 Today I’m going to share what I learned from Day 6 and 7.
-If you’d like to check out the Positive Thinking or Minimalism Challenge, check out my Mental Health board on Pinterest.
-The Gratitude Challenge is saved to my Spiritual Life board on Pinterest.
+If you’d like to check out the challenges, visit my boards on Pinterest: Positive Thinking and Minimalism.
 I did not create any of these challenges, but found them from various sources on Pinterest and saved them for personal use.

 Food For Thought Merriam-Webster defines minimalism as a style or technique that is characterized by extreme sparseness or simplicity.
 There have been trends of minimalism in art, music, architecture, fashion, and more.
 The current ideas associated with minimalism comes with a desire to put less value on stuff and more value on people and relationships.
 This is a very “minimalist” definition of the concept put in my own words, but there’s an abundance of information about this movement online and in books.
 I will never be on the “extreme” end of minimalism, but I am intrigued by the idea of having, and wanting, less.
 The daily activities I found in this challenge are quite diverse, but beneficial in different ways.